zarf-dev/proposals/0026-enhanced-state-management/README.md

 - **Config** (affects the resulting deployment, and should be part of the digest): `SetVariables`, `Values` (`value.Values`), `NamespaceOverride`, `ValuesOverridesMap`, `OptionalComponents`, and `Connected`
 - **Imperative** (affects only the deploy operation, and stays out of the digest): everything else, e.g. `Timeout`, `Retries`, `OCIConcurrency`, `IsInteractive`, `ForceConflicts`, `AdoptExistingResources`, `SkipVersionCheck`, `ReuseConfig`, `RemoteOptions`, and the Zarf init state used to configure a cluster (`GitServer`, `RegistryInfo`, `ArtifactServer`, `AgentTLS`, `AgentMutationPolicy`, `StorageClass`, `InjectorPort`)

-The same split applies to `packager.RemoveOptions`, which today also mixes `Values` and `NamespaceOverride` in with imperative fields (`Cluster`, `Timeout`, `SkipVersionCheck`) - Zarf Values are usable in `onRemove` actions, so they affect what a remove actually does, not just how it runs. `RemoveOptions`' config subset is smaller than `DeployOptions`': it has no `SetVariables` or `ValuesOverridesMap` to begin with, since those only apply to Helm chart installs.
+The same split applies to `packager.RemoveOptions`, which today also mixes `Values` and `NamespaceOverride` in with imperative fields (`Cluster`, `Timeout`, `SkipVersionCheck`) - Zarf Values are usable in `onRemove` actions, so they affect what a remove actually does, not just how it runs. `OptionalComponents` also belongs in `RemoveConfig` because `zarf package remove --components` controls which deployed components and `onRemove` actions are processed. `RemoveOptions`' config subset remains smaller than `DeployOptions`': it has no `SetVariables`, `ValuesOverridesMap`, or `Connected` fields.

-The config fields move into new `DeployConfig` and `RemoveConfig` types, embedded in `DeployOptions` and `RemoveOptions` respectively. `DeployConfig` is also the persisted representation used by `DeployedPackage`:
+The existing config fields move into new `DeployConfig` and `RemoveConfig` types, and `OptionalComponents` moves from command-layer filter plumbing into both configs.
+Each config type is embedded in its operation's options type, while only `DeployConfig` is also persisted on `DeployedPackage` after a successful deployment.
+The following abridged definitions show that composition:

 ```go
 // DeployConfig holds the subset of deploy options that affect the resulting deployment,